 - The student turns 22 years of age or older by August 1.

-- The student resides with immediate family (defined as parents, grandparents, guardians or siblings not also enrolled at Stetson University).
+- The student resides with immediate family (defined as parents, grandparents, guardians or siblings not also enrolled at Stetson University) within 45 miles of campus.
 Proof of student residency is required.

 How do I apply to live on campus at Stetson University?

 Students apply online.
 Visit Housing Central for more information.

 To successfully apply for housing you must complete the following steps:

 - Be admitted to Stetson University for the academic period requested.

 - Pay the $500 enrollment deposit and confirm with the Office of Admission your intent to attend Stetson University.

 - Receive an invitation to Housing Central three to five business days after you receive your Stetson University email address.

 - Complete the housing application for new students which includes the Residential Living and Learning Housing Agreement.